 Exquisite embroidery and exuberant color run rampant over this late nineteenth century crazy quilt.
 The fabrics are silk, the embroidery is worked by hand with fine chenille as well as cotton floss, and the quilt is in exceptional condition.
-To enjoy our flirtation with contemporary crazy quilting read this article from Threads #104.
+To enjoy our flirtation with contemporary crazy quilting, read on.

 If you think crazy quilting is outdated, take a look at the handbags at the right and think again.
 A couple of years ago, I fell in love with embellished crazy quilting and, after much experimentation, I have developed some design ideas and machine-sewing techniques for bringing this Victorian quilting style into the 21st century.
 And now that I’ve been teaching crazy quilting workshops almost weekly, I’ve learned that this process is easy for beginners and a great design opportunity for expert sewers.

 Last spring, I invited Threads for mer chief editor Chris Timmons, contributing editor Mary Ray, and associate editor Carol Fresia to join me and some of my sewing friends in a two-day class.
 We all had a great time getting to know each other, exchanging ideas, and making some of the most eye-catching purses you’ll ever see.

 Although the handbags we made in our workshop have an out-of control look, there’s actually a method behind the crazy-quilting madness.
 To learn about some of my embellishing techniques for crazy quilted home and personal accessories, take a peek into my studio.
 You’ll see from the photos of our workshop how easy it is to catch the crazy-quilting bug.